 "Part time employee" - means an employee, other than a casual employee, who works on a regular basis but less than full time.

-"Registrar" - means a medical officer whose position is, for the purposes of this Collective Agreement designated by the employer, as that of registrar, and who, before the appointment as registrar, has been employed either:
+"Registrar" - means a qualified medical practitioner whose position is, for the purposes of this Collective Agreement, designated by the employer as that of a Registrar.